 Since the external pin file is linked to a component, a new component model (Pin Info) is created and shown in the Models list in the Component mode of the Properties panel.
 The panel's Models section also allows the pin info to removed or modified.

-When component has model Pin Info, additional pin parameters and options will available for that component in the Configure Pin Swapping dialog
+When the component has model Pin Info, additional pin parameters and options will available for that component in the Configure Pin Swapping dialog